 FTP is an application layer protocol enabling quick data transfer.
 It comes with the following features.

-It supports data representations- ASCII (7 bit), EBCDIC (8-bit), and 8-binary data.
+It supports data representations- ASCII (7-bit), EBCDIC (8-bit), and 8-binary data.
 By default, it uses ASCII files for file transfer.
 It encodes each character with 7-bit ASCII.
-The file first gets transformed into the ASCII representation and then transformed back by the receiver.
+The file is first transformed into the ASCII representation and then transformed by the receiver.
 For transferring the binary files, the default format is the image file.
 This file will be sent as a continuous byte of bits without encoding.

 You can transfer both structured and unstructured files using FTP.

 An unstructured file is a string of bytes and is enl-marked by EOF (End of file).
 The data structure that corresponds to such a file is called file structure.
 A structured file contains a list of records delimited by EDR (End of Record).
 The data structure of such a file is called record structure.
 Another structured file contains pages having a page number and a page header.
 You can access these pages randomly or sequentially.
 The data structure is page structure.

 FTP uses three different transmission modes to transfer the files.

 By default, FTP uses stream mode as data is transmitted as a stream of bytes.
 TCP breaks down the data into segments.
 It will not require EOF to specify the closing of the data.
 But, if the files are divided into records, it uses EOR (1-byte) and EOF (1-byte) characters.